How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 3. If the plate is currently on a vehicle

-This is the most common scenario.
+This is a very common scenario.

-Step 1 – Seller removes the plate from their vehicle
+Step 1 – seller removes the plate from their vehicle

 DVLA will:

-Issue either:
+- Issue either:

-A new retention certificate (V778), or
+- a new retention certificate (V778), or

-Transfer the plate directly to the buyer’s vehicle (if doing a direct transfer and the buyer’s details are provided).
+- transfer the plate directly to the buyer’s vehicle (if doing a direct transfer and the buyer’s details are provided)

 Until DVLA confirms this, the plate is still legally on the seller’s vehicle.

-Step 2 – Seller receives DVLA confirmation
+Step 2 – seller receives DVLA confirmation

 DVLA usually sends:

-An email confirmation (if done online)
+- an email confirmation (if done online), and/or

 The seller must not hand over fake or edited documents.
 Only genuine DVLA documents count.

-Step 3 – Plate is assigned to the buyer
+Step 3 – plate is assigned to the buyer

-There are two ways this usually happens:
+There are two common ways this happens:

-Via retention certificate:
+Via retention certificate

-Seller sends the original V778 to the buyer (or nominates the buyer on the certificate).
+- Seller sends the original V778 to the buyer (or nominates the buyer on the certificate)

-Buyer gets DVLA confirmation when this is complete.
+- Buyer receives DVLA confirmation when complete

-Step 4 – Buyer fits the physical plates
+Step 4 – buyer fits the physical plates

-Get physical plates made by a registered number plate supplier
+- get physical plates made by a registered number plate supplier

-Fit them to the vehicle
+- fit them to the vehicle

 Until then, the buyer must keep the existing legal registration on the car.